microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-01.md

 ## Task 01 - Deploy the necessary prerequisites required for a Microsoft Dev Box

-Before even standing up some development boxes for the developers and Munson's Pickles and Preservers to use, they have some prerequisite tasks that need to be done in order to ensure that developers have various projects and network connections in place and can access the required resources.
-In this first task you will walk through some of those base configurations that are needed to stand up a Dev Box in Azure.
-This includes a dev center where all the projects will live. the projects where you can add the virtual machines configured specifically for that project, as well as the network these development virtual machines will be attached to.
+Before standing up Dev Boxes for the developers at Munson's Pickles and Preservers to use, they have some prerequisite tasks that need to be done in order to ensure that developers have the right permissions and network access in place and can access the resources required for their.

+In this first task you will walk through some of those base configurations that are needed to stand up a Microsoft Dev Box in Azure.
+This includes a Dev Center where all the projects will live.
+The projects where you can add the virtual machines configured specifically for that project, as well as the network these development virtual machines will be attached to.
 This ensures users can login with the Azure AD account as well as that they are able to access other resources on the network.

 ### Description

-Microsoft Dev Box requires the proper infrastructure and resources to be deployed in Azure before you can start deploying virtual machines to users.
+Microsoft Dev Box requires the proper infrastructure and resources to be deployed in Azure before you can start deploying  machines for users.
 In this exercise, you'll prep your Azure environment for deploying Dev Boxes.

 ### Success Criteria